fusebit/marketplace/README.md

 ## About

-Our Marketplace enables you to easily make your integrations available to users of your application through our beautiful React components that integrate directly with Fusebit.
+The Fusebit Marketplace enables you to easily make your integrations available to users of your application through our beautiful React components that integrate directly with Fusebit.

-The Marketplace Component will automatically generate a tile for each integration you pass to it in a gallery style page.
-For each integration in the gallery, it will check to see if the tenant has already installed the integration and reflect the state accordingly.
+The `FusebitMarketplace` component will create a tile for each integration that you pass to it in an automatically generated gallery style page.
+For each integration tile in this gallery, it will check directly with Fusebit to see if the tenant has already installed the integration and reflect the state accordingly.

 ## ✨** Features**

 * Standardized UI Components with built-in Fusebit Integration Logic
-* Handles Installation & OAuth Process from the Marketplace
+* Handles Installation & OAuth Process from within the Marketplace
-* Updates Integration Tile for each tenant based on their Installation Status
+* Displays Installation Status of each Integration per Tenant

 ## 📦** Install**